-Downton Memorial Centre is a registered charity, run and maintained by a Committee of Trustees, for the benefit of the residents of Downton and its locality.
+The Downton Memorial Centre, a registered charity, is run and maintained by a Committee of Trustees for the benefit of the residents of Downton and its locality.

-All Applicants are required to read, accept and adhere to the Booking Conditions as set down in this Hire Agreement.
+All Applicants are required to read, accept and adhere to the Booking Terms and Conditions as set down in this Hire Agreement.

-Applicants for use of the Memorial Centre must be over 18 years of age and, if unknown to the Committee, may be required to establish their bona fides.
+Applicants for use of The Downton Memorial Centre must be over 18 years of age and, if unknown to the Committee, may be required to establish their bona fides.

 Applications for the use of the rooms must be approved by the Booking Secretary or the Committee, where relevant, before the Application becomes a firm booking.
 If the Application is agreed, the Applicant, now the Hirer, enters into a formal Hire Agreement with the Committee.